prashantsingh8962/PS/README.md

 - 📫 How to reach me **prashantsingh89627@gmail.com**

-- ⚡ From solving tickets to decoding datasets: **A Customer Support maestro now thriving as a Data Analyst!**
+- ⚡ From solving tickets to decoding datasets: **A Customer Support maestro now thriving as a Data Scientists!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">